BRITE-REU/programming-workshops/source/workshops/01_linux_bash/cli_intro.rst

 Copyright - Who actually owns the source code

-If we go down far enough on the "ls" manual, we'll see that the "-l" flag gives the output in long list format.
+If we go down far enough on the ``ls`` manual, we'll see that the ``-l`` flag gives the output in long list format.
 Here's how you use flags:

  .. image:: images/man_ls-l.png
    :width: 40pt